-The College was accredited with A grade by NAAC IN 2015.
-With further perspective, the IQAC composition and Strategic planning for the upcoming years were deployed.
-As a result of strategic planning, 735 new courses were introduced in the last few years.
-60% of the faculties of the college are Doctorates.
-The College has participated in AISHE since 2015 and NIRF participation from 2019 onwards.
-The College has secured 100-150 ranking in the NIRF and strives to upgrade itself in the forthcoming years.
-A soft skill center was established in 2016 with TANSCHE funding.
-The students and faculty were given access to UGC-sponsored INFLIBNET-NLIST e-book and e- journals.
-Entrepreneurial Cell, Women Empowerment cell, Music circle, Inner wheel club, Ek Bharat Shreshtha Bharat were initiated.
+The College was accredited with an 'A' grade by NAAC in 2015.
+Following this, the IQAC was restructured, and strategic planning for future development was implemented.
+As part of this planning, 735 new courses were introduced in recent years, and 60% of the faculty members now hold doctoral degrees.
+The College has participated in the All India Survey on Higher Education (AISHE) since 2015 and has been involved in the National Institutional Ranking Framework (NIRF) since 2019, consistently securing a ranking between 100-150, with efforts to improve further in the coming years.

+In 2016, a Soft Skills Center was established with TANSCHE funding, and students and faculty were provided access to UGCsponsored INFLIBNET-NLIST e-books and e-journals.
+Various initiatives such as the Entrepreneurial Cell, Women Empowerment Cell, Music Circle, Inner Wheel Club, and the Ek Bharat Shreshtha Bharat program were launched to promote holistic development.

-Recommendations and suggestions of NAAC peer team exit report and Extension of Autonomy Review reports were considered for drafting a strategic plan and were implemented.
-The external academic audit report with suggestions and recommendation given by academic experts were taken into consideration and implemented in the syllabus revision during 2019-2020.
-The deliberation and discussion in the Academic council regarding curriculum, Teaching-learning process and outcome were also approved and incorporated.
-The annual plan prepared during AQAR submission for the academic years was executed in the subsequent year.
+Recommendations from the NAAC peer team exit report and the Extension of Autonomy Review reports were carefully considered and incorporated into the strategic plan.
+Additionally, discussions in the Academic Council about curriculum, teaching-learning processes, and outcomes were approved and integrated into institutional practices.
+The annual plans prepared during AQAR submissions were executed in the following academic year.